-It is also known as red beet, table beet, garden beet, or simply beet.
+Beetroot (Beta vulgaris) is a root vegetable also known as red beet, table beet, garden beet, or just beet.

-Many of these health benefits are due by their high content of inorganic nitrates.
+Many of these benefits are due to their high content of inorganic nitrates.

-Beetroots are delicious when eaten raw, but are more frequently cooked or pickled.
-Their leaves can also be cooked and enjoyed like spinach.
+Beetroots are delicious raw but more frequently cooked or pickled.
+Their leaves — known as beet greens — can also be eaten.

-There are numerous different types of beetroots, many of which are distinguished by their color; yellow, white, pink or dark purple.
+There are numerous types of beetroot, many of which are distinguished by their color — yellow, white, pink, or dark purple.

-Raw or cooked beetroots contain about 8–10% carbohydrates.
+Raw or cooked beetroot offers about 8–10% carbs.

-Simple sugars, such as glucose and fructose, make up 70% of the carbs in raw beetroots, and 80% in cooked beetroots.
+Simple sugars — such as glucose and fructose — make up 70% and 80% of the carbs in raw and cooked beetroots, respectively.

-The glycemic index is a measure of how fast blood sugar levels rise after a meal.
+Beetroots have a glycemic index (GI) score of 61, which is considered medium.
+The GI is a measure of how fast blood sugar levels rise after a meal (2).

 On the other hand, the glycemic load of beetroots is only 5, which is very low.

-Dietary fiber is important as part of a healthy diet, and has been linked to reduced risk of various diseases (3).
+Dietary fiber is important as part of a healthy diet and linked to a reduced risk of various diseases ().

-Bottom line: The carbs in beetroots are mainly simple sugars, such as glucose and fructose.
-They are also high in fiber.
-Beetroots contain carbs called FODMAPs, which can cause digestive problems in some people.
+SUMMARY The carbs in beetroots are mainly simple sugars, such as glucose and fructose.
+Beets are high in fiber but also have FODMAPs, which can cause digestive problems in some people.